 Outfit Stations are in most major cities near other crafting stations.
 They appear on your map with a "swirly" icon and have banners in-game with the same icon.

-You can place an Outfit Station in your home.
+You can place an Outfit Station in your player home.
 Two versions are available from achievement vendors:

 - Dye Station: 35 Writ Vouchers from Rolis Hlaalu